This is a document for PGroonga 2.X and 3.X. See PGroonga 1.x document when you're using old PGroonga.

 The third signature is available since 2.0.6.

-You can implement the second and third signatures uses with pgroonga_condition
+function.
+You can implement the second and third signatures with pgroonga_condition

-You should use this signature in 3.1.6 and above.
+function.
+You should use this signature with 3.1.6 or later.

 See pgroonga_condition